-- on an AIX client, use the /usr/websm/codebase directory - on a Windows client, use the Program Files\websm\codebase directory - on a Linux client, use the /opt/websm/codebase directory - Note: This file must be copied in a binary format. - Note: The content of this file is not secret.
+- on an AIX client, use the /usr/websm/codebase directory - on a Windows client, use the Program Files\websm\codebase directory - on a Linux client, use the /opt/websm/codebase directory Notes: - a.
+This file must be copied in a binary format. - b.
+The content of this file is not secret.
 However, placing it on a client machine specifies which CA the client trusts.
 Thus, make sure that you limit access to this file on the client machine.
-In applet mode, the client can trust the server to send over this file along with the applet itself, provided the HTTPS protocol is used.
+In applet mode, the client can trust the server to send over this file along with the applet itself, provided the HTTPS protocol is used. - c.
+If you plan to use the Java Web Start client, you must create a SMpubkr.zip file containing tha CA public key ring file, and copy it to the codebase directory (/usr/websm/codebase) of the Web-Based System Manager server from where you will download the client.